Swapping

 Gas budget estimation example

-• User wants to swap 0.5 BTC to FLIP, destination chain being Ethereum.
+• User wants to swap BTC to ETH, destination chain being Ethereum, with a CCM call to a receiver contract.

-1. A user has BTC on the Bitcoin blockchain and wants to swap it to USDC on Ethereum blockchain and then execute some logic on a smart contract.
+1. A user has BTC on the Bitcoin blockchain and wants to swap it to ETH on Ethereum blockchain and then execute some logic on a smart contract.

 2. The user requests a bitcoin deposit address as described here (only when the source chain is EVM-compatible, this can be initiated via a smart contract call).

-3. The user defines, as part of requesting a deposit adddress, two additional parameters: message and gasBudget.
+3. The user defines, as part of requesting a deposit address, two additional parameters: message and gasBudget.
 The message can be an arbitrary HEX-encoded sequence of bytes.
-The gasBudget is the source asset amount that will be used to pay for gas.

 4. The user transfers an amount to swap.

-7. The receiver contract executes its logic, which can entail decoding the received message from the source chain and execute logic accordingly, i.e. swap USDC into <any-long-tail-asset> in a Uniswap pool.
+8. The receiver contract executes its logic, which can entail decoding the received message from the source chain and execute logic accordingly, i.e. swap ETH into <any-long-tail-asset> in a Uniswap pool.

 CCM broadcast failure